Mygod/nju-portal-login-android/README.md

-# NJU Portal Login Helper for Android (unofficial)
+# Portal Login Helper for NJU
 This app is designed for Nanjing University users to login into [p.nju.edu.cn](http://p.nju.edu.cn) automatically and conveniently with your Android device.
 However it can be easily modified to adapt to other network portals.